Tusharfv15/shl-assignment/recommendation_system/README.md

 - **Semantic Search**: Uses OpenAI embeddings for accurate semantic matching
 - **Enhanced Mode**: Utilizes GPT for better query understanding and matching
 - **Streamlit Web Interface**: Easy-to-use UI for interacting with the system
+- **Cloud Vector Storage**: Option to use Qdrant Cloud for vector storage and retrieval (faster deployments)

 ## System Architecture